-E.6.5 Cultural Plan
+E.6.3 Cultural Plan

-The Town may prepare a cultural plan.
-The cultural plan, as amended from time to time, will be prepared through engagement with Indigenous Peoples, the public and stakeholders, and will provide a comprehensive basis for future initiatives, guidelines and additional policies for the conservation of cultural heritage resources.
+The Town may prepare a cultural plan that will be informed through engagement with Indigenous communities, the public, stakeholders, and elected representatives, providing a comprehensive plan for future initiatives, guidelines and additional policies for the conservation, celebration, and enhancement of cultural heritage resources.

-E.6.6 Built Heritage Resources
+E.6.4 Built Heritage Resources

 - 1. To ensure cultural heritage resources will be conserved and maintained, Council will employ standards such as the Standards and Guidelines for the Conservation of Historic Places in Canada as amended and other planning tools. - 2.
-The retention, integration, or adaptive re-use of built heritage resources will be prioritized over demolition or major alteration of built heritage resources. - The Town will promote and facilitate the integration of heritage conservation into the development approval process to encourage the retention of heritage resources and to ensure compatibility between the proposed new development and the identified heritage resource. - 4.
+The retention, integration, or adaptive re-use of built heritage resources will be prioritized over demolition or major alteration of built heritage resources. - 3.
+The Town will promote and facilitate the integration of heritage conservation into the development approval process to encourage the retention of heritage resources and to ensure compatibility between the proposed new development and the identified heritage resource. - 4.
 The Town recognizes that the conservation of existing buildings can contribute to the Town's sustainability goals and climate change mitigation. - 5.
 All new development in the Town will occur in a way that conserves and enhances cultural heritage resources and their settings, and wherever feasible incorporates existing built heritage resources into the development. - 6.
-The Town will work with other levels of government as they develop and evaluate infrastructure activities to conserve cultural heritage resources.
+The Town will work with other levels of government, authorities and agencies, such as the Niagara Parks Commission and Parks Canada, as they develop and evaluate infrastructure activities to conserve cultural heritage resources.

-E.6.7 Heritage Studies and Reports
+E.6.5 Heritage Studies and Reports

 - 1. The Town may require heritage studies and/or reports as part of an application to alter non-designated or designated property listed on the Municipal Heritage Register to provide an understanding of the heritage attributes of the property and are to be prepared by a qualified heritage conservation professional. - 2.
 A Cultural Heritage Evaluation Report may be required if a property has cultural heritage value or interest to provide an understanding of the heritage attributes of the property and to inform future decisions regarding alterations to the property.
 The Cultural Heritage Evaluation Report may assist in determining whether it is appropriate to proceed to a Heritage Impact Assessment. - 3.
-The Town will require a Heritage Impact Assessment for any proposed alterations, development, and/or public works on or adjacent to, any designated and non-designated property on the Municipal Heritage Register pursuant to the Ontario Heritage Act and must be prepared by a heritage conservation professional. - 4.
-A Heritage Impact Assessment is required when:

-- Any property listed or designated in the Municipal Heritage Register that is subject to land use planning applications; - ii.
-Any property listed or designated in the Municipal Heritage Register facing demolition; and - iii.
+The Town will require a Heritage Impact Assessment for any proposed alterations, development, and/or public works on or adjacent to, any designated and nondesignated property on the Municipal Heritage Register pursuant to the Ontario Heritage Act and must be prepared by a heritage conservation professional. - 4.
+A Heritage Impact Assessment is required when: - i.
+Any property listed or designated in the Municipal Heritage Register that is subject to land use planning applications; - ii.
+Any property listed or designated in the Municipal Heritage Register facing demolition; and iii.
 Any property that is subject to land use planning applications and is adjacent to a property listed or designated on the Municipal Heritage register.

-E.6.8 Heritage Impact Assessment
+E.6.5.2.
+Heritage Impact Assessment